julien-michot/tinyopt/README.md

 # Contributing
-Feel free to contribute to the project, there's plenty of things to add, from adding binding to various languages to adding more solvers, examples and code optimizations in order to make `tinyopt`, truely the fastest optimization library!
+Feel free to contribute to the project, there's plenty of things to add, from adding bindings to various languages to adding more solvers, examples and code optimizations in order to make `tinyopt`, truely the fastest optimization library!

 Otherwise, have fun using `tinyopt` ;)